TechArtists/backend-firebase-function-save-payload/README.md

-# Firebase Function Attribution (Data Upload)
+# Firebase Function Save Payload (Data Upload)

-This module provides a Swift utility for uploading attribution data to a Firebase Cloud Function.
+This module provides a Firebase Cloud Function for uploading a payload to a Google Cloud Bucket.

 ## Swift Integration

-You can use this struct in your iOS app to send conversion data to your Firebase Cloud Function (`saveAttributionData`), which saves the payload into a Cloud Storage bucket.
+You can use this struct in your iOS app to send conversion data to your Firebase Cloud Function (`savePayload`), which saves the payload into a Cloud Storage bucket.

 ### Sample Usage